yngv/passwordgen/README.md

 # passwordgen
-A random password generator built in javascript for node.js
+random password generator built in javascript for node.js

 ## Getting started
 First clone this repository into a folder by typing in your terminal: